Complexity of constraint satisfaction: Dichotomy theorems

-Partial results are known for some sets of constraint languages.
-The best known such result is Schaefer's dichotomy theorem, which proves the existence of a dichotomy in the set of constraint languages on a binary domain.
+Some particular cases of the Bulatov and Zhuk result were already known.
+The most well known such result is Schaefer's dichotomy theorem, which proves the existence of a dichotomy in the set of constraint languages on a binary domain.
 More precisely, it proves that a relation restriction on a binary domain is tractable if all its relations belong to one of six classes, and is NP-complete otherwise.
 Bulatov proved a dichotomy theorem for domains of three elements.

-Another dichotomy theorem for constraint languages is the Hell-Nesetril theorem, which shows a dichotomy for problems on binary constraints with a single fixed symmetric relation.
+Another dichotomy theorem for constraint languages is the Hell–Nesetril theorem, which shows a dichotomy for problems on binary constraints with a single fixed symmetric relation.
 In terms of the homomorphism problem, every such problem is equivalent to the existence of a homomorphism from a relational structure to a given fixed undirected graph (an undirected graph can be regarded as a relational structure with a single binary symmetric relation).
-The Hell-Nesetril theorem proves that every such problem is either polynomial-time or NP-complete.
+The Hell–Nesetril theorem proves that every such problem is either polynomial-time or NP-complete.
 More precisely, the problem is polynomial-time if the graph is 2-colorable, that is, it is bipartite, and is NP-complete otherwise.